JonathanWilbur/mueller-report/volume1.md

-Accordingly, the Office concluded that the evidence was insufficient to prove that sessions was willfully untruthful in his answers and thus insufficient to obtain or sustain a conviction for perjury or false statements. consistent with the principles of federal prosecution, the Office therefore determined not to pursue charges against sessions and informed his counsel of that decision in March 2018.
+Accordingly, the Office concluded that the evidence was insufficient to prove that sessions was willfully untruthful in his answers and thus insufficient to obtain or sustain a conviction for perjury or false statements.
+Consistent with the principles of federal prosecution, the Office therefore determined not to pursue charges against sessions and informed his counsel of that decision in March 2018.